Our expert criminal lawyers for proceeds of crime offences can help you:

 “Proceeds of crime” means any property that is substantially derived or realised, directly or indirectly, by any person from the commission of a serious offence.

-The Act includes the following guidelines for what could constitute as “reasonable grounds” to suspect property is proceeds of crime.
+The Act includes the following guidelines for what could constitute “reasonable grounds” to suspect property is proceeds of crime.

 - The dealing with the property involves a number of structured transactions that seek to avoid reporting requirement of the Financial Transaction Reports Act 1988; or